jhgille2/Mian_2020/README.md

 # Mian_2020
 Data processing for 2020 Mian soybean trials.

+## Main directory files (the important ones)
+- \_drake.R: Setup for drake workflow.
+Run this first.
+- packages.R: The packages used in the workflow

 ## Data
 **This folder holds the workflow input data sets.**
 - 2020_Mian_Test Data: Pre-processed agronomic notes which are used in the current workflow.